tsaqifammar/juosan-sat/README.md

 * **Juosan Solver**: The solver is implemented in C++ and use the solver MiniSAT.
 You can find the code in the `codes/sat-based-solver.cpp` file.
 Additionally, the compiled executable is also included.
 * **Test Cases**: Seventy test cases of Juosan puzzles in plain text format sourced from [Janko](https://www.janko.at/Raetsel/Juosan/index.htm).
 You can find them in the `test_cases` directory.
-* **Experimental Data**: Experimental data regarding the runtime of the solver to solve the aformentioned test cases.
+* **Experimental Data**: Experimental data regarding the runtime of the solver to solve the aforementioned test cases.
 You can find the data in the `experimental_data/Juosan SAT Runtime Experiment.xlsx` file.

 ## How to use